Coin Identification Guide: How to Identify Coins by Country, Year & Mint Mark

 Finding & Reading Mint Marks

-Mint marks are critical for accurate attribution.
+A mint mark is a small letter or symbol that identifies which facility struck the coin, and it can change a coin's value dramatically.
 On United States coins, common marks include P (Philadelphia), D (Denver), S (San Francisco), W (West Point), and CC (Carson City, 1870–1893).
 Their position varies by series: on Lincoln cents they appear below the date; on Morgan dollars they sit above the "DO" in DOLLAR on the reverse.

 For British coins, mint marks were used historically to denote branch mints such as H (Heaton, Birmingham) and KN (King's Norton).
 Modern Royal Mint issues generally carry no mark.
 German Empire coins used letters A through J for different state mints, a system that persists in modern euro-era German coins.